If you’ve used an Android device for some time, you must have encountered the “Server Error No Connection Retry” error.

 5. Uninstall Google Play Store Updates

 Some Google Play Store updates are incompatible with certain devices.
-To fix this, you will need to uninstall all previous updates from your Play Store app and see if there is a change.
+You can try to uninstall all previous updates from your Play Store app and see if this fixes it.

 Follow these steps to uninstall the updates:

 You have now uninstalled all updates.
 Restart your phone and try opening the Google Play Store.
-You should not get the “Server Error No Connection Retry” error anymore.
+You should no longer get the “Server Error No Connection Retry” error.

 6. Uninstall VPN